Cloudy mornings and clear evenings on a gas giant exoplanet: Temperature variations and diurnal cycles

+We constructed an atmospheric model featuring two separate atmospheric columns with distinct temperature and cloud structures, each representing the morning and evening limbs \cite{methods}.
+The temperature profiles of the two columns converge together in the deep atmosphere based on theoretical predictions \cite{parmentier13,lines19}.
+We use this atmosphere model to fit the transmission spectrum of both limbs using a Bayesian atmospheric retrieval framework \cite{methods}.
+Fig.~\ref{figgascont}C-D also shows the best-fitting retrieved theoretical model.
+We find the evening spectrum is dominated by H$_2$O absorption, which is detected with 10$\sigma$ significance \cite{methods}.
+The morning limb spectrum is dominated by cloud absorption, which is detected with 9$\sigma$ significance \cite{methods}.

-We constrain the temperature-pressure ($T(P)$) profiles as well as the cloud properties of both limbs.
-Panel ({\bf A}) of Fig.~\ref{figtpclouds} presents the constraints on the $T(P)$ profiles of each limb along with condensation curves of three mineral cloud species relevant for temperatures of WASP-94A b.
-The $T(P)$ profile of the evening terminator is significantly hotter than the morning terminator, with a temperature difference of 448$\pm$78\,K (3$\sigma$ lower limit of 280\,K).
-As a result, the cloud droplets that are formed and lofted to the higher altitudes of the colder morning terminator get evaporated in the higher altitudes of the hotter evening terminator.
-Panel ({\bf A}) shows that the morning limb spectrum probes very low pressures below 0.01\,mbars whereas the evening limb spectrum probes higher pressures between 0.01-4\,mbars.
-The $T(P)$ profiles for each terminator of WASP-94A b predicted from 3D general circulation model (GCM) matches well with our measured $T(P)$ profiles, further affirming that the measured temperature difference between the planet limbs is physically plausible.
+Fig.~\ref{figtpclouds}A shows the retrieved temperature-pressure ($T(P)$) profiles of each limb, compared to the theoretically calculated condensation curves \cite{visscher2010apj} of three potential cloud species:Fe, MgSiO$_3$, and MnS at the temperatures of WASP-94A~b.
+The $T(P)$ profile of the evening limb is hotter than the morning limb, with a temperature difference of 449$\pm$83\,K, which crosses the condensation curves at low pressure (high altitude).
+We therefore expect any cloud droplets at high altitudes on the morning limb would be evaporated at the same altitudes on the evening limb.
+We calculate the pressure range that contribute to the morning and evening limb spectrum with contribution functions for transmission spectroscopy \cite{methods, rustamkulov23}.
+These pressure ranges are shown with the red and blue vertical bars in Fig.~\ref{figtpclouds}B. The morning limb spectrum probes pressures $\le$0.01\,mbar whereas the evening limb spectrum probes 0.01 to 4\,mbar.
+Fig.~\ref{figtpclouds}B also shows $T(P)$ profiles for each limb of WASP-94A~b predicted by our 3D GCM, which matches the measured temperature difference between limbs \cite{methods}.